 While the social program environment is relatively well defined (from a program intervention perspective), the ACDS environment is typically hard to define.
 Because the principal output of an ACDS is information (including data), it is very difficult to define an environment of potential ACDS impact, since information is so pervasive.
-Additionally, it should be pointed out that no two ACDS environments are alike: they differ from simple procedures to legal statutes.
+Additionally, it should be pointed out that no two ACDS environments are alike: they differ in terms of simple operational procedures to more complex legal statutes.